thifranc/docs.wiki.raw/User-Guide:-DokuWiki.md

 The end resulting information wiki page should be a clear sourced information page that can be fact checked by anybody who reads it for the first time.

+## Access Control, Group Management, Permissions

+See this page for administering the access control, permissions and group management here: [[Admin Guide: Wiki Permissions for Dokuwiki]].